-Excess Business Loss Limitation - The federal CARES Act made amendments to IRC Section 461(I) by eliminating the excess business loss limitation of noncorporate taxpayers for taxable year 2020 and retroactively removing the limitation for taxable years 2018 and 2019.
-California does not conform to those amendments.
-Also, California law does not conform to the federal changes in the ARPA that extends the limitation on excess business losses of noncorporate taxpayers for taxable years beginning after December 31, 2020 and ending before January 1, 2027.
-Complete form FTB 3461, California Limitation on Business Losses, if you are a noncorporate taxpayer and your net losses from all of your trades or businesses are more than \$262,000 (\$524,000 for married taxpayers filing a joint return).
-For more information, see Schedule CA (540) specific line instructions in Part I, Section B, line 80, and get form FTB 3461.
+Excess Business Loss Limitation - The CARES Act made amendments to IRC Section 461(I) by eliminating the excess business loss limitation of noncorporate taxpayers for taxable year 2020 and retroactively removing the limitation for taxable years 2018 and 2019.
+California law does not conform to those amendments.
+Also, California law does not conform to the federal changes in the ARPA and the federal Inflation Reduction Act of 2022 that extend the limitation on excess business losses of noncorporate taxpayers for taxable years beginning after December 31, 2020, and ending before January 1, 2029.
+Complete form FTB 3461, California Limitation on Business Losses, if you are a noncorporate taxpayer and your net losses from all of your trades or businesses are more than \$270,000 (\$540,000 for married taxpayers filing a joint return).
+For more information, see Schedule CA (540) specific line instructions in Part I, Section B, line 8p, and get form FTB 3461.

-Loophole Closure and Small Business and Working Families Tax Relief Act of 2019 - The Tax Cuts and Jobs Act (TCJA) signed into law on December 22, 2017, made changes to the IRC.
+Loophole Closure and Small Business and Working Families Tax Relief Act of 2019 - The federal Tax Cuts and Jobs Act (TCJA) signed into law on December 22, 2017, made changes to the IRC.
 California R&TC does not conform to all of the changes.
 In general, for taxable years beginning on or after January 1, 2019, California conforms to the following TCJA provisions: